nas5w/typeofnan-javascript-quizzes/content/questions/string-methods/index.md

   - 'none'
 ---

-String methods are used to work with string in Javascript.
+String methods are used to work with string in JavaScript.
 Which method would be used to find a specified value and return the position of the match?

 For example, what method would tell you that `"bird"` is at position `4` in the following `word` string?